Rahul-Rawat22/Backpropagation-in-Neural-Networks/README.md

 <br>![](/images/p32.png)
 <br>![](/images/p33.png)
 <br>From the diagram above, we can see that region in the output which is affected by pixel xi′,j′ from the input is the region in the output bounded by the dashed lines where the top left corner pixel is given by (i′−k1+1,j′−k2+1) and the bottom right corner pixel is given by (i′,j′).
-<br>Using chain rule and introducing sums give us the following equation:
+<br>Using chain rule and introducing sums give us the following equation:<br>
 <br>![](/images/p34.png)
-replacing the value of xl+1i′−m,j′−n  and expanding this part of the equation gives us:
+<br>replacing the value of xl+1i′−m,j′−n  and expanding this part of the equation gives us:<br>
 <br>![](/images/p35.png)
 <br>Taking the partial derivatives for all the components results in zero values for all except the components where m′=m and n′=n, so that f(xli′−m+m′,j′−n+n′) becomes f(xli′,j′) and wl+1m′,n′ becomes wl+1m,n
 <br>![](/images/p36.png)